JulianoBazzi/auris/README.md

 - **Pause** or **Stop** at any time — from the window, the menu-bar popover, or a widget.
 - Attach a screenshot mid-meeting to give the summary extra context.
 - When you stop, Auris transcribes the audio and generates the summary automatically.
+- If the summary didn't generate (e.g. an OpenAI key error), open the meeting and tap **Generate summary** to create it later.
 - Rename, tag, and color your meetings; filter the library by tag.

 ## Privacy & consent